nodejs/node/doc/onboarding.md

       * When adding a semver label, add a comment explaining why you're adding it.
 Do it right away so you don't forget!

   * [**See "Who to CC in issues"**](./onboarding-extras.md#who-to-cc-in-issues)
-    * For many of the teams listed there, you can just ask to be added if you are interested
     * This will come more naturally over time
+    * For many of the teams listed there, you can ask to be added if you are interested
+      * Some are WGs with some process around adding people, others are only there for notifications

   * When a discussion gets heated, you can request that other collaborators keep an eye on it by opening an issue at the private [nodejs/moderation](https://github.com/nodejs/moderation) repository.
     * This is a repository to which all members of the `nodejs` GitHub organization (not just Collaborators on Node.js core) have access.
 Its contents should not be shared externally.